 Among many issues that can happen in a bathroom, a clogging sink is one of them.
 Well, in our eyes, the sink may look clean, but the fact that it’s clogged means that there is something wrong inside.
 Of course, not to mention the bad odor that might come later from the piled debris.
-Imagine you have a stunning brown bathroom but it’s smelly because of a dirty and clogged sink.

 How to Prevent Bathroom Sink from Clogging

-To prevent this from happening, there are a few ways that you can do to make sure your sink works fine.
+There are a few ways that you can do to make sure your sink works fine.
 Just like your kitchen sink, there are some things that can cause a clogging sink, for example:

 - Soap scum